txdecoderman/whale-mint-burn-stable-coins/README.md

-# VENUS WHALE TRACKING BOT
+# WHALE TRACKING BOT
-Tracking all action supply, borrow, flash_loan, liquidate on Venus Protocol (BSC)
+Tracking whale mint/burn stable coin action

 This repository is open source.
 You can update a few line of code to tracking other protocols